KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 color = mix(f_emissive + f_diffuse + f_specular, f_clearcoat, clearcoatBlendFactor)
 ```

-If `clearcoatFactor` is zero, the clearcoat layer is disabled.
+If `clearcoatFactor` (in the extension) is zero, the whole clearcoat layer is disabled.

 The values for clearcoat layer intensity and clearcoat roughness can be defined using factors, textures, or both.
 If the `clearcoatTexture` or `clearcoatRoughnessTexture` is not given, respective texture components are assumed to have a value of 1.0.
 If both factors and textures are present, the factor value acts as a linear multiplier for the corresponding texture values.